gjpstrain/ieeevis.org/_posts/2025-07-24-vis-2025-open-research-blog1.md

 ## Sharing Data and Code

+The [replication crisis](https://www.nature.com/articles/s44271-023-00003-2) in psychology describes a realisation in the field that many classic findings could be be repeated.
+While not isolated to psychology, and arising for a range of reasons, including Questionable Research Practices (QRPs) and *publish or perish* academic incentive structures, there has since been a concerted effort to address this.
+Before a study can be replicated, however, its results must first be reproduced from the data described in the study.
+This is impossible without the study (at least) sharing its data and (ideally) the code used to perform the computations.
+Data and code "available on request" is insufficient, with many academics leaving the industry or their institutions.

+Sharing data and code is the most time-consuming Open Science practice described here, as it requires us to make sure our data are clean and anonymised, and that our code can be read and run by others.
+Mostly, however, this is simply a case of getting used to a more structured way of working.
+Many authors now share their (anonymised) data and code on [OSF.io](https://osf.io/) or [GitHub](https://github.com/) in perpetuity, with links out from the paper to the associated OSF project or GitHub repository, in addition to including data and code in the supplemental materials of the paper.
+Here, it is important to not let **perfect be the enemy of good**; sharing imperfectly implemented code is better than sharing nothing at all.

+Enabling full, reliable computational reproducibility is best addressed through the writing of [containerised](https://www.docker.com/resources/what-container/) [executable papers](https://www.nature.com/articles/s42005-020-00403-4)[[6]](https://www.nature.com/articles/s42005-020-00403-4).
+Blog post 3 goes into more detail on this paradigm.

 [1] McKiernan, Erin C., et al. "How open science helps researchers succeed." elife 5 (2016): e16800.